-Plea in Delhi High Court seeks to declare polygamy by Muslim men illegal
+Plea by Muslim woman seeks to regulate polygamy by Muslim men

 The court has asked the Centre to respond to the petition in six weeks.

-The Delhi High Court on Monday sought the Centre’s response on a petition to declare bigamy or polygamy by a Muslim husband illegal if his first wife does not consent, Bar and Bench reported.
+The Delhi High Court on Monday sought the Centre’s response on a petition to have bigamy or polygamy by a Muslim husband declared illegal if his first wife does not consent, Bar and Bench reported.

-A bench of Justices Vipin Sanghi and Navin Chawla issued notices to the Ministry of Women and Child Development, Ministry of Law and the Ministry of Minority Affairs to file their affidavits within six weeks.
+A bench of Justices Vipin Sanghi and Navin Chawla asked the Ministry of Women and Child Development, Ministry of Law and the Ministry of Minority Affairs to file replies within six weeks.

 The court was hearing public interest litigation filed by a Muslim woman, Reshma, asking the Centre to frame laws to regulate the practice of polygamy among Muslim men.